scriptotek/alma-slipsomat/README.md

 - After having tested the modifications, do a `git commit` (remember to include the updated `status.json`) and `git push`

+- The shell has a command history, and tab completion.
+For example `test Ful<tab>`.

 ### Updating default letters